release-flow/azure-pipelines-extension/README.md

 ## Build and Deployment

-Unsurprisingly, this extension uses Release Flow conventions :)
+Unsurprisingly, this repo uses Release Flow conventions :)

 The extension is built and deployed via an [Azure DevOps pipeline](https://dev.azure.com/richtebb/release-flow/_build?definitionId=7).